mRcSchwering/magic-soup/docs/tutorials.md

 Without any penalty to genome size, maximum genome size will increase over time (steps).
 This can become a technical problem.
 While most cells might still have a small proteome, some cells already have huge proteomes.
-The tensors that maintain all cells' proteome information have to grow according to the cell with most proteins.
+The tensors that maintain all cell proteomes have to grow according to the cell with most proteins.
 This means memory consumption increases and performance decreases unnecessarily.

 It makes sense to add a selection function based on genome size (see [Selection](#selection));
-Not necessarily to enforce extremely small genomes, but to at least keep the maximum number of proteins at bay.
+Not necessarily to enforce extremely small genomes, but to keep the maximum number of proteins at bay.

 ```python
 def kill_cells(world: ms.World, i_atp: int):